Jury clears Musk of wrongdoing related to 2018 Tesla tweets

 The tweets caused Twitter’s stock to surge during a 10-day period covered by the lawsuit before falling back after Musk abandoned a deal in which he never had a firm financing commitment, based on evidence presented during the three-week trial.

-Musk’s decision to show up for the closing arguments — even though his presence wasn’t required — underscores the importance of the trial’s outcome to him.
+Musk’s decision to show up for the closing arguments — even though his presence wasn’t required — underscored the importance of the trial’s outcome to him.

-If the jurors decide the tweets duped investors, Musk and Tesla could be on the hook for billions of dollars in damages.

 Nicholas Porritt, a lawyer for the Tesla shareholders, urged the jurors to rebuke Musk for his “loose relationship with the truth.”